justplainstuff/plainstack/web/documentation/2-directory-structure.md

 ## `migrations`

-Running `pnpm db:gen` creates new migration files in this directory.
-Use `pnpm db:apply` to apply all migrations stored here.
+Running `npm run db:gen` creates new migration files in this directory.
+Use `npm run db:apply` to apply all migrations stored here.

 ## `drizzle.config.ts`